azat-co/practicalnode/chapter15/chapter15.md

 Before deploying anything in the cloud let's build Node app Docker images locally.
 Then run container in development and production modes locally as well.
 When you finish this project, you will get 🍍.

-The project is divided into three parts:

-1. Create Node project
-1. Dockerize Node project
-1. Use Docker networks for multi-container setup

-## 1. Create/Copy Node project
+## 1. Creating/Copying the Node Project

 Firstly, you need to have the application code itself before you can containerize anything.
 Of course, you can copy the existing code from code/banking-api but it's better for learning to create the project from scratch.